icpc/ccs-specs/Contest_API.md

 The list below contains standardized identifiers for known judgement types.
 These identifiers should be used by a server.
-Please send an email to <cliccs@ecs.csus.edu> when there are judgement types missing.
+Please send an email to <cliccs@ecs.csus.edu> or create a pull request at
+<https://github.com/icpc/ccs-specs> when there are judgement types missing.

 The column **Big 5** lists the "big 5" equivalents, if any.
 A `*` in the column means that the judgement is one of the "big 5".